-So the GeekVape Aegis Solo is much smaller than other GeekVape 100W mods, but it still has the same rugged build that makes it waterproof, dustproof and shockproof.
-The 100W box mod does also carry the GeekVape AS chipset inside that can power it up to 100W.
-The Aegis Solo box mod starter kit comes paired with the Cerberus sub-ohm vape tank with a glass extender piece, and two X2 Super-Mesh coils both rated at 0.3ohms also in the kit.
+So the GeekVape Aegis Solo is much smaller than other GeekVape 100W mods.
+But it still has the same rugged build that makes it waterproof, dustproof, and shockproof.
+The 100W box mod also carries the GeekVape AS chipset inside that can power it up to 100W.
+The Aegis Solo box mod starter kit comes paired with the Cerberus sub-ohm vape tank with a glass extender piece and two X2 Super-Mesh coils.
+Both were rated at 0.3ohms also in the kit.

 A Look Inside the Kit

 The GeekVape Aegis Solo kit contains the following:

 - One GeekVape Cerberus atomizer (pre-installed with the Super Mesh X2 0.3ohm coil and the 5.5ml glass bubble extender)